ilopezfr/Self-Driving-Car-Engineering/README.md

 1. Output of the sliding windows algorithm, as implemented in the find_objects method.
 This shows the sliding windows that had positive detections.

-2.Blob extraction.
+2. Blob extraction.
 The problem with HOG feature extraction is the number of false positives it can return.
 To deal with this, I built up a "heatmap" of our sliding window detections.
 This is done by creating a 2D array with the same dimensions of the image.

 3. Heatmap.
 The brighter pixels indicate the concentration of sliding windows.
 I applied threshold mask to the heat to perform blob detection.
 This segregates our found sliding windows into detected individual objects as shown next.

 4. Heatmap converted to bounding boxes.

 ### 4. Video Implementation of the pipeline
-Here's a [link to my video result](./output_images/project_video_output.mp4)
+Here's a [link to my video result](./output_images/project_video_output.mp4) It can also be watched on this [link to my Youtube channel](https://youtu.be/QWNvcGqb5WA)

 Some frames extracted from the video: